jsoconno/architectures/README.md

 The component objects are extended with subclasses that allow for the creation of standard service components from various providers such as Azure, GCP, and AWS.
 ## Example
-### Azure Event Driven Serverless Architecture
 Here is an example that shows how you can create a beautiful diagram using architectures.
+This example is an Azure Event Driven Serverless Architecture in dark mode.

-#### Code
+### Code
 ```
 from architectures.core import *
 from architectures.themes import LightMode, DarkMode